Trucker driving school enrollment on the rise amid trucker shortage - NewsBreak

 DUNCAN, S.C. ( WSPA ) – With truck drivers leaving the industry and the economy expanding, it’s created a shortage of drivers across the country.

-7NEWS spoke with a local trucking school about enrollment trends and what goes into getting your commercial driving license.5 killed, officer injured in Colorado shooting spree
+7NEWS spoke with a local trucking school about enrollment trends and what goes into getting your commercial driving license.Mazda Toyota Manufacturing offering major sign-on bonus for hourly employees

 When you see trucks on the road you know the things you need are moving, but before you see them there, they have to take classes to navigate the cones and classroom time.